sruthipaida/chatapplication-1/README.md

 # chatapplication
-chat application using JQuery,NodeJS and MongoDB this is the application developed to easier the chat between two people
+chat application using JQuery,NodeJS and MongoDB this is the application developed to easier the chat between two people so that it creates a two way communication